NehaYadav903/neha/README.md

 Through continuous self-study I have been building a solid foundation in both front-end and back-end technologies, focusing on Front-end Developer.

-🔭 I’m working on improving my techskills and becoming better at coding 🌱 I continue to learn how to combine powerful visualization components and a data-driven approach to DOM manipulation.
+🔭 I’m working on improving my techskills and becoming better at coding<br/>
-👯 I’m looking for new and exciting opportunities to use my previous experience and newly acquired skills 🥅 2022 Goal: Find a hybrid role in Web Development
+🌱 I continue to learn how to combine powerful visualization components and a data-driven approach to DOM manipulation.<br/> 👯 I’m looking for new and exciting opportunities to use my previous experience and newly acquired skills<br/>
+🥅 2022 Goal: Find a hybrid role in Web Development<br/>
-💬 Ask me about anything
+💬 Ask me about anything<br/>
-📫 Please email nehayadav903@gmail to reach me
+📫 Please email nehayadav903@gmail to reach me<br/>